 How to Move to Another State

-Whether you’re running away from your problems, chasing down a dream, or looking at an irresistible piece of land in a town far away—once you’ve made the decision to begin a new life chapter, you might find yourself wondering how to move to another state.
+Whether you’re chasing down a dream or looking at an irresistible piece of land in a town far away, you might find yourself wondering how to move to another state.

-Generally speaking, moving to a new state is a lot of work, and planning for it might need to happen well in advance so everything stays on track.
+Generally speaking, moving to a new state may take some work, and planning for it might need to happen well in advance to ensure everything stays on track.

 A Simple Checklist For Moving Out of State

-Sometimes, a good old-fashioned moving checklist is the easiest way to ensure things get done:
+Sometimes, a good old-fashioned moving checklist is the easiest way to ensure things get done on time:

 3. ⃞ Select a professional mover (if using one).
-This decision might be formed after requesting a few quotes during the dates and times you whittled down above.
+Request a few quotes from reputable movers.

-4. ⃞ Build a budget based on the common moving expenses previously listed and any other cost considerations unique to your move.
+4. ⃞ Build a budget based on common moving expenses plus any other cost considerations unique to your move.

 5. ⃞ Take stock of and sort your stuff about one month before the move.
 What needs to come along?
 What should be tossed?
 What can be given to charity?
 Start sorting, selling, packing, trashing, and donating accordingly.